 The Grandstand via Racetrack Trail is a 1.8 mile lightly trafficked out and back trail located near Independence, California that offers scenic views and is good for all skill levels.
-The trail offers a number of activity options and is accessible from November until March.
+The trail offers a number of activity options and is best used from November until March.

 off road driving